rotunda-uvap/uvapweb/content/pages/support-uva-press/index.md

 ---
+type: page
 title: Support UVa Press
-type: page
 ---
-Founded in 1963, the UVA Press extends the reach of scholarly publishing to students, faculty, staff, and communities across the globe.
-Our society and our humanity are enriched by our collective understanding of our past, our deliberative analysis of our present, and our aspirational vision for our shared future.
+Founded in 1963, UVA Press has published almost 2,000 books in history, the humanities, architecture and design, culture, and on ideas and places important to Virginians.
+Our ground-breaking digital imprint, Rotunda, extends the reach of scholarship across the world through primary sources available to students, faculty, and scholars.
+UVA Press seeks new voices, illuminates new perspectives, and fuels aspirations for our shared world.
+Through our mission as a scholarly press, we strive to provoke new and inclusive thinking that improves the human condition.

 The University of Virginia Press appreciates the support of individuals, organizations, and foundations.
-We believe that an investment in scholarship and intellectual inquiry  allows for new perspectives and possibilities that could literally change the world.
-Please consider joining with us in this mission.

-Bemiss Society—Gifts of $5,000 and above

-Cowan Society—Gifts of $2500 to $4999

-Kaserlian Society—Gifts of $1000 to $2499

-Saunders Society—Gifts of any amount to endow series, fellowships, and symposium

-Unrestricted gifts should be addressed to:
+Please join us in this important work.

+**Martin Society**—Gifts of $10,000 and above advance ideas through print and digital content that “ring the bell” on the systemic issues that tear at our shared humanity.

+**Bemiss Society**—Gifts of $5,000 to $9,999 fund new scholarship from scholars and writers whose voices have not historically been heard or valued.

+**Cowan Society**—Gifts of $2,500-$4,999 fund scholarship from international scholars and writers from the Caribbean, Africa, and the Global South

+**Kaserlian Society**—Gifts of $1,000-$2,499 fund new venues and opportunities for interdisciplinary scholarly dialogue and symposia that address global challenges

+**Saunders Society**—Gifts of any amount support access to scholarship for students, faculty, scholars, and community members through open-access books, the digital imprint, and book series that advance new approaches to fields of study.

+Gifts can be made through the [UVA Giving](https://securelb.imodules.com/s/1535/16-uva/giving.aspx?sid=1535&gid=16&pgid=684&cid=1509&appealcode=21UVAQ14WG&bledit=1&dids=4515&sort=1) or:

 University of Virginia Press Unrestricted Gift Fund\
-Attention: Samantha Jackson\
+Attention: Samantha Anderson-Jackson\
 Bemiss House\
 210 Sprigg Lane\
 Charlottesville, VA 22903

-Restricted gift opportunities and questions should be directed to Suzanne Morse Moomaw, Director at [swm2x@virginia.edu](mailto:swm2x@virginia.edu) or 434-924-6064
+Please direct questions to Suzanne Morse Moomaw, Director of the University of Virginia Press, [swm2x@virginia.edu](mailto:swm2x@virginia.edu) or 434-924-6064 (office)/434-981-7845 (cell).